The Effects Of Tobacco On The Brain

 The lack of tobacco will lead to withdrawal, usually in the form of discomfort and anxiety Increases in appetite, apathy, headaches and sleep problems are also observed.
 Concentration problems may also appear in abstinence.
 It also alters the capacity for olfactory and gustatory perception, harming these senses.

-You may be interested: What is Fentanyl and How to Overcome This Addiction?
+You may be interested: Nicotine: What it Is, Characteristics and How it Affects Our Body

 The effect of nicotine on the neocortex has been observed, especially in the long term, as problematic and negative.
 Various studies suggest that tobacco consumption weakens and generates deterioration in the nerve cells of this part of the brain, and that it causes a reduction in their thickness due to the greater mortality of the nerve fibers.
 This factor may be linked to a higher likelihood of cognitive decline and even dementia.
 It has also been seen that the formation of new neurons is reduced